apache/infrastructure-website/content/pages/project-site.md

 #### Pelican ####

-<a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican</a> iw a static site generator written in Python.
+<a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican</a> is a static site generator written in Python.
 Highlights include:

   - Write your content directly with your editor of choice in reStructuredText or Markdown formats
   - Includes a simple CLI tool to (re)generate your site